 We should get this out of the way for fans of the television version of Cody Lundin: Judging from the few episodes I saw, Real Cody and TV Cody are the same guy – intense but sincere.
 But he’s also more versatile than the show allowed him to be (more on that later).
 He also has a sentimental side, judging from several walls at the school where he’s posted letters from grade school kids who wrote to tell him that they’re walking around barefoot like him, and interested in learning skills like his.

-And I’d be really remiss without mentioning Mark more.
-He was once Cody’s student, and is now an excellent co-instructor.
-He has a very relaxed vibe, and actually wears shoes.
-He knows his craft well, and I was confident asking him for help or getting advice.
+And I’d be remiss without mentioning Mark more.
+He was once Cody’s student, and is now an excellent co-instructor (even though he wears shoes).
+Mark knows his craft well, and I was confident asking him for help.

-Primitive Living Class is not the Same as a Survival Class
+Primitive Living Class is Not a Survival Class

 Oh, and something else: We treated our water with iodine.
 I started using cola-flavored Nuun hydration tablets to mask the flavor (but only after letting the iodine work its magic for at least 30 minutes).
 That was also a great way to tell me which of my bottles was treated and ready to drink.